Senator Tartaglione Welcomes Suspension of Unemployment Compensation Waiting Period, Job Search Requirements

 El salario mínimo básico de Pensilvania se sitúa en el mínimo nacional de 7,25 dólares la hora y no ha aumentado desde 2009, cuando entró en vigor la tasa federal.
 Pensilvania promulgó por última vez un aumento de su salario mínimo el 9 de julio de 2006.
 Es decir, hace 4.910 días.

 Con un fuerte apoyo bipartidista, el Senado aprobó por abrumadora mayoría el proyecto de ley SB 79 el 20 de noviembre.
-La legislación se trasladó a la Cámara para su consideración y se remitió a su Comité de Trabajo e Industria.
+La legislación se trasladó entonces a la Cámara para su consideración y se remitió a su Comité de Trabajo e Industria.
 Los líderes de la Cámara no han avanzado el proyecto de ley o programado para su consideración por el comité.

 # # #